 We try to fit everything into the cycle on our farm, and are acutely aware of growing in harmony with our environment.
 We try to minimize waste.

 We recycle pots: We wash, sanitize and reuse unbroken pots and containers.
 They must be sanitized for healthy plants.
 We have to throw away broken containers and are not allowed to use pots with other brand names.
-Customers are welcome to bring us excess unbroken, unbranded containers; we will put them to good use.

 We use good bugs instead of chemical pesticides.